 When it comes to keeping track of your pension or pensions, the first step is to dig out information from your various pension providers.
 You may only have one pension provider if you’ve been with the same employer for 20 or more years, or you may have a number of pension pots split across different providers if you’ve changed employers every few years.

 By law, each pension provider is required to give you regular updates on the performance of your pension.
 It helps if you can find and gather the last statements that you received for each pension pot, so that you have a complete list of all your pensions and the various amounts in each.
 If you can’t find the information – but know who your pension is with, then you should be able to call the provider and give them your National Insurance number and other personal information to allow them to identify you and get the details sent out.
 It’s also worth checking and updating the address they have on file for you at the same time if you’ve moved house since you last provided your details.

-If you’re still struggling to find the details, then the Government has a service that allows you to find the contact details of various providers to trace long lost pensions.
-It may be time consuming, but it’s worth taking the time to track down, as you don’t want to potentially lose out on thousands of pounds sat in a long lost pension somewhere!
+If you’re still struggling to find the details, then the Government has a service that allows you to find the contact details of various providers to trace long lost pensions at Gov.uk.
+It may be time-consuming, but it’s worth taking the time to do this, as you don’t want to potentially lose out on thousands of pounds left sitting in a long lost pension somewhere.
 You can find out more about how to track down any missing or forgotten pensions in our article Tracing lost pensions.